xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 On MacOS, there are two ways to make the option available and working.

-### Add Vim the option
+### Add Vim the feature

 Brewing Vim with `--with-client-server` option will let the feature fairly work, but requires `XQuartz` running because it needs the X11 forwarding protocol to access the clipboard.
 If it is not running when opening Vim for the first time, it will be started automatically but it takes a while.
 Moreover, the solution is not complete.
-Though, the copy-paste between instances of Vim works fine, interaction with OS-X's native applications will work only after starting an `XQuartz` application.
+Though, the copy-paste between instances of Vim works fine, interaction with OS-X's native applications will work only after starting an `XQuartz` application, like a terminal.

 ```bash
 # install Vim with +clipboard support
 brew install vim --with-client-server
 ```
-After installing, remember to check if the new version is executed `which vi`, `which vim`.
+After installing, remember to check if the new version is executed:
+`which vi`, `which vim`.
 If not, set `PATH` or add `alias` in profile accordingly.

 ### Use MacVim

-Brewing MacVim in a way to override system Vim will give the best result.
+Brewing MacVim in a way to override system Vim will give a better result.
 This will not require `XQuartz` for any reason, and is able to access the system clipboard in a native way, without X11 (which is not used by default in MacOS).

 ```bash
 # install MacVim to support clipboard in a native way